 Caring for micro ring extensions is relatively straightforward.
 We would recommend that you take extra care not to apply conditioner or hair oil too close to your roots, where the copper bonds are located, as this can cause them to slip over time.
-Taking care to brush out your hair properly is also important to prevent your hair from getting tangled up with the bonds.
+Taking care to brush out your hair properly is also essential to prevent your hair from getting tangled up with the bonds.
 As stated earlier, it is best to use a specialist extension brush.
 Much like bonded extensions, you should also separate the bonds with your fingers daily to prevent tangling and matting!

 Keep Your Locks Maintained

 Healthy-looking, glossy locks can be the secret to unlocking your confidence, so it’s important to make sure that you maintain them properly to keep up that wonderfully glamorous feeling.
 We hope that the tips in this article have equipped you with the knowledge you need to properly maintain your extensions, from which products to buy to the right techniques to use when washing your locks.
-Follow our advice and book in for regular maintenance appointments, and you’ll have the stunning head of hair of your dreams.
+Follow our advice and book regular maintenance appointments, and you’ll have the stunning head of hair of your dreams.